command-line-interface-pages/site.github.io/content/goals.md

 ## [CLI pages][cli-pages] :books:

-Now we are focused on updating and adding missing coreutils pages.
+Now we are focused on updating and adding missing `coreutils` pages.
 We're aiming to refresh them to make them more user-friendly.
 For instance:

 - provide both GNU-style long and short options to let user chose what they are the most comfortable with
-- add auto generated examples for help/version options like `--help`/`--version` respectively to let people easily access builtin command help when required
+- add auto generated examples for help/version options like `--help`/`--version` respectively to let people easily access built-in command help when required
 - add mnemonics for almost all options to simplify command option's memorization

 [cli-pages]: https://github.com/command-line-interface-pages/cli-pages